What is the M2 Measure?

 M2 = 24 %

-- It is a risk-adjusted performance metric which is easy to interpret.
+- It is a risk-adjusted performance metric that is easy to interpret.

 - M2 measure is more useful when compared with the Sharpe ratio from which it is derived because it is awkward to interpret Sharpe ratio when the same is negative.

 - Also, one might find it difficult to compare Sharpe ratios directly from different investments.
-Like if one wants to compare two different portfolios one having Sharpe ratio of 0.60 and another having −0.60, then it would be difficult to conclude that how worse second portfolio.
+Like if one wants to compare two different portfolios, one having a Sharpe ratio of 0.60 and another having −0.60, then it would be difficult to conclude that how worse the second portfolio.

 - The same is in case of another measure like Treynor ratio, Sortino ratio, and other ratios, which are calculated in terms of ratio.
 This problem is overcome in Modigliani risk-adjusted performance as it is in percentage return unit, which can be interpreted instantly and easily by all the investors.

 - So, it is easy to know the difference between the two or more investment portfolios.
-Like M2 values of portfolio 1 is 5.4% and of the second portfolio is 5.9% then it shows that there is a difference of 0.5 percentage risk-adjusted return with riskiness adjusted with the benchmark portfolio.
+Like M2 values of portfolio 1 are 5.4% and of the second portfolio is 5.9%, then it shows that there is a difference of 0.5 percentage risk-adjusted return with riskiness adjusted with the benchmark portfolio.

 - Thus it helps in comparing the two different portfolios.

 - The data used for the calculation of M2 measures incorporate only historical risk.

-- The portfolio manager can manipulate the measures who seek to boost their history of risk-adjusted returns.
+- The portfolio manager can manipulate the measures that seek to boost their history of risk-adjusted returns.

 Important points of the M2 measure

-- The M squared measure also has an alternative where systematic risk component will be used in place of full volatility component.
-The same however will be a good indicator only if portfolio under consideration is a well-diversified portfolio because under diversification may lead to underestimation of portfolio’s riskiness as some idiosyncratic risk will be left in that case.
+- The M squared measure also has an alternative where a systematic risk component will be used in place of the full volatility component.
+The same, however, will be a good indicator only if the portfolio under consideration is a well-diversified portfolio because under diversification may lead to underestimation of the portfolio’s riskiness as some idiosyncratic risk will be left in that case.

-- The M2 measure is derived directly from the Sharpe ratio so, any portfolio orderings using M2 measure will exactly be the same as the portfolio ordering using the Sharpe ratio.
+- The M2 measure is derived directly from the Sharpe ratio so, any portfolio orderings using the M2 measure will exactly be the same as the portfolio ordering using the Sharpe ratio.